GeoFenix/Solar-Poland-Map-of-PV-Power-Plants-in-Cities/README.md

 ## Further Documentation

-:closed_book: Detailed documentation exists on the project workflow, however, it can be accessed only on request.
+:closed_book: As this is a development version of the project I will expand this description to more detailed documentation along with work progress.

 ## How can I support developers?